frankpintosr/zram/README.md

 # zram
-script to enable zram at boot
+This script will enable zram at boot

 Download the script and it will be saved to /usr/bin/zram.sh
 ```